 ACCOMMODATION IN PARIS

 So you got your train or flight tickets to Paris and the countdown to your trip to Paris starts.
 This will be your first time in Paris and you are very excited!
-You have more or less decided where to sleep in Paris and now it is time to book your accommodation.
+You have more or less decided where (the area) to sleep in Paris and now it is time to book your accommodation.

 If you want to stay in a hotel or a hostel, the best site to search and compare different accommodation options in Europe is booking.com because you have everything from hostels to luxury hotels.
 What we have found quite regularly on booking.com is that you can get a room in a small hotel for the same price as a hostel.
 Research makes all the difference!